-- For the most ambitious, read Pedro Domingos’ The Master Algorithm (2015), a very well-written and layman-accessible intro to the “Five Tribes” of machine learning.
+- For another level up, read Pedro Domingos’ The Master Algorithm (2015), a well-written and layman-accessible intro to the “Five Tribes” of machine learning.
 Two of these tribes, neural networks and evolutionary computing, are particularly important to the future of AI, in my view.
 Neural networks for the next decade at least, with evolutionary computing joining in sometime later, as we’ll discuss.

 Know any other great background books or studies I should list here?
 Let me know by email or in the comments, thanks.

 The name used most often to describe smart agents today is virtual assistants (“VAs”).
 But the term “virtual assistants” is clunky, and it gets confused with living virtual assistants, people that work online for others.
 Computer scientists have been calling these intelligent agents for years, so like Natella, “smart agents” is the term I’d recommend specifically for software with a statistical understanding of human conversation, emotion, and behavior and with some agency capacity (able to perform tasks for you), whether that software talks to you or not (and most of the time, it won’t).
-“Bots” is a great general term for any automated agent, smart or not.
-Going forward, bots may be the term we use most often in culture, as it’s the simplest.
-Let’s find good terms soon, as we’re going to be talking about these for a long, long time.
+Bots is a great term for any automated agent, smart or not.
+Sims is a great term for a personalized agent, as we’ll see.
+Going forward, bots or sims may end up being the terms used most often in culture, simply because they are both the shortest and simplest.
+Let’s find good terms soon, as we’ll talking about these for the rest of the century, in my view.

-Our coming sims won’t have to look like us in order to have an accurate internal model of who we are.
+Our sims won’t have to look like us in order to have an accurate internal model of who we are.
 In academic labs, a sim that acts like a great butler, secretary, humorist, guide, or coach, who is not a visual copy of us, is usually more popular than a sim that looks like the user, which is often seen as narcissistic or creepy by users, at least today.
-But any highly personalized smart agent, though it may have its own appearance and personality, perhaps like Carson in Downton Abbey, must also have a large portion of its mental architecture dedicated to being a software simulation of us.
-Thus “sim” is an apt term for the mental architecture of any personalized smart agent, whatever their appearance.
+But any highly personalized smart agent, though it may have its own appearance and personality, perhaps like Carson in Downton Abbey, has a good portion of its mental architecture dedicated to being a software simulation of us.
+Thus “sim” is an good term for the mental architecture of a personalized smart agent, whatever its appearance.
 In the not-too-distant future, I can imagine us saying “my sim said this”, or my sim did that” when we talk about social events in this brave new world.

-As their smartness grows, we will increasingly use our most trusted sims to advise us, and even to act on our behalf.
-As our most personal agents, our sims will be continually conversationally trained by us, and have private personal data about us that we don’t share with the outside world.
-They’ll help us make choices that better reflect our personal interests, goals, and values, and they will increasingly encode interests, goals, and values of their own.
+As their smartness grows, we’ll increasingly use our trusted sims to advise us, and act on our behalf.
+As our most personal agents, our sims will be continually conversationally trained by us, and each will have private personal data about us that we don’t share with the outside world.
+They’ll help us make choices that better reflect and protect our interests, goals, and values, and as learning agents, they’ll also increasingly acquire interests, goals, and values of their own.

 I’ve been thinking about sims and their knowledge bases for about fifteen years, since the start of my career in strategic foresight.
 I gave my first tentative talks on them at a Foresight Institute gathering in 2001.
 In 2003, I published an extended interview and a popular web article on them, and the conversational interface they would need to build good semantic models of us.
 Prior to Sept.
-2014 I called hyperpersonalized agents “digital twins”, to signify that they would become like software twins to best assist us and act as our agents in the world.
-I now find “sim” the simplest and most useful term.
+2014 I called personalized agents “digital twins”, to signify that they would become like software twins as they acted for us in the world.
+I now find “sim” an even simpler and better term.